daniel-nguyen-401-advanced-javascript/lab-07/README.md

 #### Tests

 - How do you run tests?
+Type 'npm test'
 - Any tests of note?
+I couldn't figure out how to get Delete working
-- Describe any tests that you did not complete, skipped, etc
+- Describe any tests that you did not complete, skipped, etc Totally skipped Delete as it was beyond me on how to test that

 - Unit Tests: N/A